 Complying with IFC-510 and NFPA-72 Regulations

-In 2009, the International Code Council (ICC) and the National Fire Protection Association (NFPA) instituted requirements in their fire codes for radio coverage for first responders in buildings.
+In 2009, the International Code Council (ICC 51) and the National Fire Protection Association (NFPA-72) instituted requirements in their fire codes for radio coverage for first responders in buildings.

 The ICC and NFPA wanted to make sure that emergency first responders—police, firefighters, and EMTs—would be able to communicate inside and outside any building, facility or structure without losing coverage.

-Building contractors must ensure adequate emergency responder radio coverage (ERCC) in new structures or on renovation projects.
-If local fire codes find that ERCC is not adequate, then contractors are required to install either a simple Bi-Directional Amplifier (BDA) or a complete Public Safety Radio Distributed Antenna System (PSR DAS) to provide coverage to first responders.
+Building contractors must ensure adequate emergency responder radio coverage (ERRC) in new structures or on renovation projects.
+If local fire codes find that ERRC is not adequate, then contractors are required to install either a simple Bi-Directional Amplifier (BDA) or a complete Public Safety Distributed Antenna System (PSR DAS) to provide coverage to first responders.

 But it is the responsibility of property owners and building managers to continue to show proof through BDA/DAS system recertification.

-Learn what you need to know to stay compliant with ERCC fire codes below.
+Learn what you need to know to stay compliant with ERRC fire codes below.